moshap-firebolt/godocs/docs/Guides/managing-your-organization/managing-users.md

     2. Last Name - The last name of the user.
     3. Login Name - The email address of the user.

-5. Select a network policy from the down arrow.
+5. Select a network policy from the drop-down list.
 You can choose **Default** or create your own.
 The default network policy accepts traffic from any IP address.
 For more about network policies, including how to create a new policy, see [Manage network policies](../security/network-policies.md).
-6. Toggle the following on or off to select the following:
+6. Toggle the following options on or off to select the following:

-    1. Is password enabled - Toggle on to require authentication using a password.
+    1. Is password enabled - Toggle **on** to require authentication using a password.
-    2. Is MFA enabled - Toggle on to require authentication using multi-factor authentication (MFA).
+    2. Is MFA enabled - Toggle **on** to require authentication using multi-factor authentication (MFA).
-    3. Is organization admin - Toggle on to  grant that Login permissions associated with an **Organization Admin**.
+    3. Is organization admin - Toggle **on** to grant that login permissions associated with an **Organization Admin**.
 A user must have organization administrative privileges to manage logins and service accounts.
 For more information about organization administrative privileges and other roles, see the [Roles](./index.md#roles) section in [Manage organization](./index.md).

 7. Select **Create**.